 A signal…

-Mentioned, the Boykin Spaniel is a hunting dog, which means he is going to require a lot of exercise if you want to keep him happy.
-And remember, even if you are an AVID hunter, chances are you don’t go hunting every day, so just remember to be sure to give your Boykin plenty of exercise between the “hunts” so that he’ll not only be a “happy” dog, he will also stay in tiptop shape for you when you need him the most!
+But remember, even if you are an AVID hunter, chances are you don’t go hunting every day, so remember to be sure to give your Boykin plenty of exercise between the “hunts” so that he’ll not only be a “happy” dog, he will also stay in tiptop shape for you when you need him the most!

 Training and Socialization

-The Boykin Spaniel is a naturally friendly dog that is extremely smart, which not only makes training them pretty easy, it also makes it a lot of fun too!
-Just be sure that your being gentle in your training and use plenty of positive reinforcement as these guys generally don’t respond well to SHOUTING!
+The Boykin Spaniel is a naturally friendly dog that is extremely smart, which not only makes training them pretty easy but also makes it a lot of fun!
+Be gentle in your training and use plenty of positive reinforcement, as these guys generally don’t respond well to SHOUTING!

-If not, we should have which is why you should always try to allow your Boykin some “water” time especially if you’re trying to train your Boykin to help your retrieve water fowl.
+If not, we should have, which is why you should always try to allow your Boykin some “water” time, especially if you’re trying to train your Boykin to help you retrieve waterfowl.

-The Boykin is generally a healthy breed, but he is susceptible to the following health problems…
+The Boykin is generally a healthy breed but is susceptible to the following health problems…

 - Ear Infections